What is WebMCP? The New Browser Standard for AI Agents Explained

 WebMCP brings the Model Context Protocol to the browser, letting AI agents interact with web pages through a standardized interface.
 Here's what it means for developers.

-If you've been building with MCP servers in your code editor, you already know how powerful it is to give AI models direct access to tools and data sources.
+If you have been building with MCP servers in your code editor, you already know how powerful it is to give AI models direct access to tools and data sources.
 WebMCP takes that same idea and brings it to the browser.

 MCP, Briefly